What Is Data-Driven HR?

 Data-driven HR means using data analytics to make decisions about workforce management.
 In other words, it’s all about using data to inform and guide the HR function.

-Data analysis helps companies by providing insights: How is their workforce’s performance, productivity, and overall effectiveness.
+Data analysis helps companies by providing insights: How is their workforce’s performance, productivity, and overall effectiveness?

 At its core, a data-driven approach involves collecting data.
-Then, analysing and acting upon relevant data points related to the workforce.
+Then, analyzing and acting upon relevant data points related to the workforce.
 This includes everything from employee demographics and performance data to engagement levels and retention rates.

 Companies that embrace data-driven methods outperform those who don’t.

 While this sounds very hi-tech, it is not. this data is already available in the organisations.
-But scattered in various Excel sheets, or registers.
+But scattered in various Excel sheets or registers.
 Or on legacy desktop HR software.

 So, it is not available in a decision-friendly manner.